Basic Survival Needs

 The so-called rule of 3’s is a pretty standard idea in the survival community.
 It states that a human can live for three minutes without air, three hours without shelter, three days without water, and three weeks without food.
 It’s not exactly scientific, but it’s a good way to remember how long a person can go without certain things in a survival situation.

-What are the basic survival needs?
 The basic survival needs for a human are oxygen, shelter, water, food, and sleep.
 Sleep is often ignored, but it’s required to keep the brain functioning properly and a lack of sleep will eventually lead to you not being able to supply yourself with the other 4 basic needs.

 Thanks for supporting Ready Lifestyle!
 We participate in the Amazon associates program and other affiliate programs.
 We earn a small commission on qualifying orders at no expense to you.

 We need oxygen to survive.
 Our bodies are designed to breath normal air which is about 20.9%.
 Occupational Safety and Health Administration (OSHA) has determined that safe oxygen concentrations for humans are between 19.5 and 22% oxygen.

 If you’re in an environment that less than 19.5% oxygen, it’s considered to be oxygen deficient.
 Environments that have more than 22% oxygen are considered to be oxygen-enriched and start to become hazardous as well.
 Luckily, you’re not likely to encounter either of these unless you work around confined spaces or decide to use a confined space as shelter.

 Hypoxia is the name of the condition that happens when the tissue in your body isn’t getting enough oxygen.
 This can cause damage to the brain and liver in just a couple of minutes.

 Most of us don’t need to worry about it, but if you or your family members have asthma or other breathing problems, you should know what to look for.

 Common hypoxia symptoms: